We will be the foremost immigration service in the world in effectiveness and efficiency.

 Wherever possible, the Department will respond immediately.
 All complaints, whether written or oral, will be dealt with expeditiously and an interim reply will be given within 10 days at the latest.

-If you feel that your suggestions or comments have not been dealt with adequately, you may write to the Director of Immigration at the mailing or e-mail addresses given above.
+If you feel that your suggestions or comments have not been dealt with properly, you may write to the Director of Immigration at the mailing or e-mail addresses given above.